scottrlarson/profession/content/home/service-consultation-rates.md

 Consultations can happen in my office, or at your location.
 Depending on my service load, at-office/home appointments usually carry a scheduling buffer of 3 hours to 1 day.
 In some cases, 3 days to 1 week.
 [Contact me](/#contact) for more information.

-The fees below are estimates.
-Depending on my workload, I reserve the right to quote you a different fee before the appointment.
-Also, if the specifics of the service are different than what I understood them to be in our initial conversation about your request, I may quote you a different fee at your location.
-In this case, you can refuse the service but then I collect half of my original quoted fee for travel time and time loss.

 {{% service-custom label="Within 1 mile from Down Town SR (Per Hr/1Hr Min)" item="$113" %}}
 {{% service-custom label="Within 5miles from Down Town SR (Per Hr/1Hr Min)" item="$137" %}}